nirv-ai/docs/docker/README.md

 # using the exact container name
 > script.exec.cunt.sh backend-api-us-east-1a-1

-# using the service name: execs the first matching container
+# using the container name: execs the first matching container
+# you can send and unique portion of the container name
+> script.exec.cunt.sh backend-api # any backend-api container
-> script.exec.cunt.sh backend-api
+> script.exec.cunt.sh nd-a # matches backend-api
 > script.exec.cunt.sh b # the first container whose name includes b

 ```